zedstarr/phoney/README.md

 # phoney

-A spoof voice-call app for the Psion Series 3a
+A spoof voice-call app written for the Psion Series 3a

 Originally written in 1996 in Psion OPL.